Types of fellowships

 A lump sum mobility contingency of € 7.500 is awarded to non-EU candidates.

-Note that the fellowships are awarded exclusively for full-time enrolment in one of the doctoral programmes.
+The fellowships are awarded exclusively for full-time enrolment in one of the doctoral programmes.
 Individuals who have already benefited from an EMJD fellowship are not eligible for a second grant.
-Note also that doctoral candidates benefiting from an EMJD fellowship cannot benefit from other EU grants while carrying out their Erasmus Mundus doctoral activities.
+Doctoral candidates benefiting from an EMJD fellowship cannot benefit from other EU grants while carrying out their Erasmus Mundus doctoral activities.

 For more information about eligibility criteria for Fellowships funded by the European Union, see the latest version of the Erasmus Mundus Programme Guide